Letting Go of the Story

 Follow Your Passion

 The best way to leave the past behind is to follow your passion.
 Whatever you focus on grows.
-Over time, your brain remodels in order to function better at whatever tasks you work on every day, as explained in The Mind & The Brain by Jeffrey M. Schwartz.
+Over time, your brain remodels in order to function better at whatever tasks you are currently working on, as explained in The Mind & The Brain by Jeffrey M. Schwartz.

 Happy people live in the present and look forward to the future.
-I believe that when you are following your passion, it's nearly impossible to get derailed by a narcissist.
+I believe that when you are following your passion, it's unlikely that you will get derailed by a narcissist.
 Even if it happens for a brief time, you would exit the situation quickly in order to continue following your passion.

-I've coached many clients who experienced abuse in the past, and I've noticed that the ones who don't get better lack a sense of purpose.
+I've coached many people who have experienced abuse, and I've noticed that the ones who don't get better lack a sense of purpose.
 Many of them gave up their careers, hobbies, and even the care of their own bodies because they were focused on pleasing the narcissist.
-When the relationship was over, there was nothing to live for because they had failed to create a life worth living.
+When the relationship was over, there was nothing to live for because they never created a purposeful life.

 If you don't have a passion, create one!
 This is your life.
 No one can live it for you.
 As you focus on your passion, your brain will naturally let go of the past as it develops in the direction of your goals.
 When you are truly passionate about something, you will find a way to succeed, and no one can stop you.